Updated June 19, 2023

 You can easily understand the working of IDE.
-And moreover, it is simple than a text editor.
-The text editors such as Sublime or Atom provides many features like highlighting the syntax, customizable interfaces, and extensive navigation tools, which allow only to write the code.
-You can make applications more functionality; you need at least a compiler and a debugger.
-An IDE contains all of these features, components and many more.
+Moreover, it is simple than a text editor.
+The text editors such as Sublime or Atom provide many features like highlighting the syntax, customizable interfaces, and extensive navigation tools, which allow only one to write the code.
+You can make applications more functional; you need a compiler and debugger.
+An IDE contains all of these features, components, and many more.

-Development teams use an Integrated Development Environment to develop new software, application, web pages, and services, by providing one tool along with all the features and removing the need for integrations.
-IDE’s are very helpful for developers to write fast and error-free code.
+Development teams use an Integrated Development Environment to develop new software, application, web pages, and services by providing one tool along with all the features and removing the need for integrations.
+IDEs are beneficial for developers to write fast and error-free code.

-There are three main categories, where IDE makes more understandable for the user:
+There are three main categories where IDE makes it more understandable for the user:

 - Increased Efficiency